Who We Serve

 One of the largest food banks in the area, The South Texas Food Bank currently serves eight counties in the south Texas region: Webb, Zapata, Jim Hogg, Val Verde, Starr, Maverick, Dimmit, and Kinney.

-The South Texas Food Bank distributes enough food to feed an average of 27,000 FAMILY UNITS per month in all eight counties!
+The South Texas Food Bank distributes enough food to feed an average of 28,000 FAMILY UNITS per month throughout the eight counties!

 The majority of those helped by the food bank are: